Monday, May 30, 2016

 THE PATH THAT LINKED KINGS WITH THEIR ANCESTORS

-THE SAINT-DENIS BASILICA* HARBORS THE TOMBS OF THE MONARCHS (ALL EXCEPT THREE)
+THE SAINT-DENIS BASILICA* HARBORS THE MONARCHS' TOMBS (ALL EXCEPT THREE)

 *Basilica: from "king" in Greek.
 A basilica is a church of special significance.